 - a) This application forms a new application for a premises licence, submitted under Section 17 of the Licensing Act 2003.
 The application is subject to representations from responsible authorities and is therefore referred to the sub-committee for determination. - b) Paragraphs 8 to 10 of this report provide a summary of the application under consideration by the sub-committee.
-A copy of the full application is attached as Appendix A. - c) Paragraphs 11 to 17 of this report deals with the representations received to the premises licence application.
-Copies of the relevant representations from responsible authorities are attached as Appendix B. - d) Paragraph 19 deals with licensed premises within a 100 metre radius of the premises.
-A map of the area is attached as Appendix C. - e) A copy of the council's approved procedure for hearings of the sub-committee in relation to an application made under the Licensing Act 2003, along with a copy of the hearing regulations, has been circulated to all parties to the meeting.
+A copy of the full application is attached as Appendix A. - c) Paragraphs 12 to 19 of this report deals with the representations received to the premises licence application and conciliations progress made.
+Copies of the relevant representations from responsible authorities are attached as Appendices B and C. - d) Paragraph 20 deals with licensed premises within a 100m radius of the premises.
+A map of the area is attached as Appendix D. - e) A copy of the council's approved procedure for hearings of the sub-committee in relation to an application made under the Licensing Act 2003, along with a copy of the hearing regulations, has been circulated to all parties to the meeting.